pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Game.players should be a part of GameState?
 * Display to player the elapsed moves /and/ the state diff

+* The references to `movesMap` in `MoveFromRandomStateSpec.scala` illustrate a need for a cleaner way to create a hard-coded strategy -- which could just be in the form of a couple utility functions from `movesMap` to the data needed by `evGame.{moves,applyMove}` and `rm` strategy

 ## 0.6.1 Control Entropy Consumption

 * Identify all uses of `spire.random.Generator` (and other random value generation)

+* See uses of `seed` in `GuessRiffleProperties`

 * Eliminate entropy consumption of `rng` side-effect (eg `applyMove(Riffle())`)
   * `Chance` should be its own player